chazkii/paas-white-label-example/adding-email-verification-per-company.md

 ```

 You may notice that we did not create any field for approval.
 This is because the default Django
 user model has the `is_active` field that we will use.
+As we are not creating any more models,
+we can run `python manage.py makemigrations` to generate an initial migration.

-Let's look at our routing next
+Let's look at our routing next.

 `whitelabel/urls.py`
 ```python